Production Manager Services France

 Unit production managers built for the French system

-Here is how this works in practice.
-An UPM in France owns the operational layer that turns a line producer's budget into days on the floor.
-And they have to do it inside a regulatory frame that global shoots routinely under-resource.
-Our production managers price and run crew under the Convention Collective production audiovisuelle, structure intermittents du spectacle engagements that urssaf and Pôle emploi spectacle will recognise, plan working days that respect Code du travail rest periods, and keep TRIP and CNC qualifying-spend records auditable through wrap.
-They work the major French production centres.
-Paris and the Île-de-The country stages around La Cité du Cinéma and Bry-sur-Marne, the Lyon corridor, Marseille and the Côte d'Azur, Bordeaux, Toulouse, and Lille.
+A UPM in France owns the operational layer that turns a line producer's budget into days on the floor.
+They do it inside a rule set that global shoots often under-resource.
+Our production managers price and run crew under the Convention Collective production audiovisuelle.
+They structure intermittents du spectacle engagements that urssaf and Pôle emploi spectacle will recognise, and they plan working days that respect Code du travail rest periods.
+Through wrap, they keep TRIP and CNC qualifying-spend records clean.
+Our teams cover the major French production centres: the Paris and Île-de-France stages around La Cité du Cinéma and Bry-sur-Marne, the Lyon corridor, Marseille and the Côte d'Azur, Bordeaux, Toulouse, and Lille.

-Here is the short of it.
-On the day, the UPM is the person sitting between the production office and the floor.
-Call-sheet sign-off with the 1st AD, vendor and gear-house negotiations with the major Paris rentals, basecamp logistics with the location manager, safety co-ordination with the CRAMIF-aware safety officer, and bilingual escalation to the line producer or executive when something genuinely needs a decision.
+On the day, the UPM sits between the production office and the floor.
+That means call-sheet sign-off with the 1st AD and vendor and gear-house deals with the major Paris rentals.
+It also means basecamp logistics with the location manager and safety work with the CRAMIF-aware safety officer.
+When something truly needs a decision, the UPM escalates to the line producer or executive in French and English.
 The promise is fewer surprises, not more meetings.

 ACT 03